hhddang/toy-shop-be/README.md

-# Build a API service with ExpressJs, Typescript, Mongoose
+# Build a API service with ExpressJs, Typescript, MongoDB

 ## 1. Packages